DS-K3DOM: 3-D Dynamic Occupancy Mapping with Kernel Inference and Dempster-Shafer Evidential Theory

 \subsection{Problem Formulation}

 This paper focuses on 3-D dynamic occupancy mapping in discrete space represented with cells.
-The main purpose of the problem is to estimate the occupancy state of each cell among $\Omega = \{D, S, F\}$ at each time-step where D, S, and F indicate the states occupied by dynamic objects, occupied by static objects, and not occupied (free), respectively.
-The ingredients for the state estimation at time-step $k$ are accumulated range sensor measurements $Z_{1:k}:=\{X_t, Y_t\}^k _{t=1}$ with measured location $X_t$ and measured value $Y_t$ at each time-step $t$. $Y_t$ has a value of '0' or '1' denoting free or occupied measurement, respectively.
+The main problem of the paper is to estimate the occupancy state of each cell among $\Omega := \{D, S, F\}$ at each time-step discretized by step-size $dt\in\mathbb{R}^+$. `$D$' (resp. `$S$') represents the state occupied by a dynamic (resp. static) object, while `$F$' represents the unoccupied (free) state.
+The ingredients for the state estimation at time-step $k$ are accumulated range sensor measurements $Z_{1:k}:=\{X_t, Y_t\}^k _{t=1}$. $X_t$ is a set of measured locations in $\mathbb{R}^3$, and $Y_t$ is a set of corresponding measured values in $\{0,1\}$ at each time-step $t$.
+The values of '0' and '1' denote free and occupied measurement, respectively.
 Note that range sensors indirectly measure free space information.
 Thus, the closest point on each measurement ray from the query point is utilized as a free measurement as in~\cite{Doherty2019}.